sanity-io/sanity-plugin-content-calendar/README.md

 #### Option 2 - Manually compose actions using studio config

-Use the `document.actions` factory-function in `createConfig` to compose your actions in whatever way makes sense for your particular Studio setup.
+Use the `document.actions` factory-function in `defineFunction` to compose your actions in whatever way makes sense for your particular Studio setup.

 Look to [addActions](src/register.ts) for how this plugin handles action composition by default, and make sure to